Overview

 Final thoughts

-You might ask why you need to bother doing all this, surely we should catch common problems on our side?
-A fair question.
-We do try to catch obvious things of course.
-As you can imagine though, it's difficult for us know the pecularities of your data in your language and country.
-The more you can do to simplify, clean, and correct your queries, the better a chance we have to geocode correctly.
+As you can imagine though, it's difficult for us know all the peculiarities of your data in your language and country.
+The more you can do to simplify, clean, and correct your queries, the better a chance we have to geocode quickly and correctly.